-This has been a review of how God provides a solution to our dilemma, a rescue for our lost condition.
 We've looked separately at the merciful offer of Jesus Christ in substitution, redemption, sacrifice and reconciliation.
-By separating these words for study purposes, there is no suggestion that they are separate in operation or effect.
-Rather, they are some of the various ways the Bible describes the precious gift of Jesus in salvation.
+Although we separated these words for study purposes, there is no suggestion that they are separate in operation or effect.
 At the one time, he:

 - substituted himself for us at the cross,

 - redeemed us from captivity by being the ransom price,

 - sacrificed his life for us, and

-- reconciled us to fellowship with God.
+- reconciled us with God.